In this article:

 The consequences of a high-sugar diet then become a vicious cycle of “eating sugar–hypoglycemia–need for more sugar to stabilize.”

 By including more fiber in your diet, you will train your body to avoid sudden blood glucose drops and only heed the true need for energy.

 Answered by Olivia DiPio, LD (Registered Dietitian Nutritionist)

-If you are feeling sluggish and bloated, it is most likely due to the fact that your digestive tract is not at its healthiest.
-Some things you can do to increase the amount of healthy bacteria in your gut and “clear it out” would be to increase your intake of fiber, water, and probiotics.
+If you are feeling sluggish and bloated, it is most likely because your digestive tract is not at its healthiest.
+Consuming more fiber, water and probiotics can help promote the growth of healthy gut bacteria that facilitate better digestion and regular bowel movement.

 The daily recommended intake of fiber is 25 g/day for women and 38 g/day for men.
-Fruits and vegetables are good sources of fiber and water content.
+Fruits and vegetables are good sources of fiber and water.
+(12)

 The skins of fruits and vegetables are where most of the fiber is from.
 For example, one apple contains 4 g of fiber.
 If you work out or have a laborious job, increase your usual water intake by 2 cups.

 Lastly, probiotics keep your gut filled with good bacteria that support its function.
 (13) Popular food sources of probiotics include yogurt, kombucha, sauerkraut, and miso.